The Surrender of Breda

 It is considered one of Velázquez's best works.
-Velázquez composed The Surrender of Breda into two halves, which included the Dutch leader Justinus van Nassau, and Spanish Genoese general, Spinola.
+Velázquez composed The Surrender of Breda into two halves, which included the Dutch leader Justinus van Nassau and the Spanish Genoese general Spinola.
 Jan Morris has called it "one of the most Spanish of all pictures".

 Background

 The Surrender of Breda depicts a military victory, the 1624 Siege of Breda, during the Eighty Years War.
 This war began due to a revolt against Philip II of Spain by the Seventeen Provinces, which today includes the Netherlands, Belgium and Luxembourg.
-Velázquez captured the end of the battle, as he also differentiated the two sides, one which is the Dutch, and the other side, the Spanish.
+Velázquez captured the end of the battle, as he also differentiated the two sides: the Dutch and the Spanish.
 The painting presents the Spanish as a strong force, while including both sides of the battle and depicting facial expressions of fatigue that reflect the reality of war.

 The painting was commissioned by Philip IV of Spain between 1630 and 1635 for the palace of Buen Retiro along the eastern city limits of Madrid.
 The painting was intended to glorify the military accomplishments and acquisition by the Spanish, uplifting Philip IV.
 At the time, Spain was in economic decline.
 The Surrender of Breda was displayed in the Hall of Realms with nineteen other paintings.

 The decoration of the Hall of Realms was directed by the Spanish minister, Gaspar de Guzmán, Count-Duke of Olivares.
 Velazquez was requested to paint relating to the subject of horse riding, one battle scene, and The Surrender of Breda.
 This work completed by Velazquez represents the most significant and undaunted painting in the Hall of Realms, as well as one of Velazquez's best works.
-Through the hundreds of paintings that Guzmán made use of,The Surrender of Breda would become the most important piece in the Hall of Realms.
+Through the hundreds of paintings that Guzmán made use of, The Surrender of Breda would become the most important piece in the Hall of Realms.

 Description

 Composition

-Velázquez addresses the details of many individuals by painting the setting across two halves, where the battle takes place in the background.
+Velázquez addresses the details of many individuals by painting the setting across two halves, and the battle takes place in the background.
 The surrender portion of the scene takes place in the foreground, with the leading individuals placed clearly in the center.
-The focus of the composition is in the foreground, where the exchange of the keys is shown in the very front, while in the background, the smoky sky shows evidence of destruction and death.
+The focus of the composition is in the foreground, where the exchange of the keys is shown in the very front, and in the background, the smoky sky shows evidence of destruction and death.

-The painting depicts many Spanish soldiers in comparison to the fewer number of Dutch soldiers, and the Dutch weapons appear to have been either destroyed, thrown away, or even surrendered as a result of their performance of the battle.
+The painting depicts many Spanish soldiers in comparison to the fewer number of Dutch soldiers, and the Dutch weapons appear to have been either destroyed, thrown away or even surrendered as a result of their performance of the battle.
 In contrast, the victorious Spaniards stand before a mass of upright lances on the right side of the composition.
 José Ortega y Gasset described these lances as "the backbone of the entire picture and largely responsible for the impression of calm permeating this essentially lively scene."
 Velázquez used effective perception and aerial techniques that support The Surrender of Breda as one of his finest works.